tomahg/BodyLanguage/README.md

 -   \[ : start a loop, if current cell value is 0, jump past corresponding end of loop
 -   \] : end a loop, jump back to corresponding start of loop, if current cell value is not 0

-That's all there is to say about [brainf\*ck](https://esolangs.org/wiki/Brainfuck).
+That's all there is to say about [brainfuck](https://esolangs.org/wiki/Brainfuck).

-##### What is bodyf\*ck
+##### What is bodyfuck

-Bodyf\*ck is a gestural extension of brainfuck, created by Nikolaos Hanselmann in 2009.
+Bodyfuck is a gestural extension of brainfuck, created by Nikolaos Hanselmann in 2009.
 Based on a YouTube video that demonstrates his usage, and a few articles I have recreated an interpreter for this very strange language.

-That's all there is to say about [bodyf\*ck](https://esolangs.org/wiki/Bodyfuck).
+That's all there is to say about [bodyfuck](https://esolangs.org/wiki/Bodyfuck).

 ### What I have created